brthrs/.github/.github/ISSUE_TEMPLATE/user-story.md

 **Description**
 ...

+**Priority**
+This will help us understand which stories you need to tackle first.
+Could use different types of priorization like MoSCoW, iron triangle, by value etc.

+**Estimate**
+Estimate the story complexity and/or time to develop.

 **Acceptance criteria**
 - Scenario: the name for the behaviour that will be described
 - Given:  the beginning state of the scenario